 Unfortunately, pregnancy can be risky, and birthing people are also at risk of dying if they choose to continue their pregnancy to term.
-Nationally, the pregnancy-related mortality ratio (which includes abortion-related mortality) is 17.6 deaths per 100,000 live births, and it is even higher for Black women and birthing people at 39.9 deaths per 100,000 live births.
-The mortality rate for those known to have had a live-born infant is 8.8 per 100,000 live births, which is about 14 times higher than the mortality rate associated with medication abortion.
+In 2021, the national pregnancy-related mortality ratio (which includes abortion-related mortality) was 33.2 deaths per 100,000 live births, and it was even higher for Black women and birthing people at 69.3 deaths per 100,000 live births.7 The mortality rate for those known to have had a live-born infant is 8.8 per 100,000 live births,8 which is about 14 times higher than the mortality rate associated with medication abortion.

 Other medications that are commonly administered in outpatient settings also have risks, including a small risk of death.
-Penicillin causes a fatal anaphylactic reaction at a rate of 2 deaths per 100,000 patients administered the drug.
-Phosphodiesterase type-5 inhibitors, which are used for erectile dysfunction and include Viagra, have a fatality rate of 4 deaths per 100,000 users.
-10 These risks are several times higher than the risk of death with medication abortion.
-Acetaminophen (Tylenol) overdose is the most common cause of acute liver failure in the US and accounts for over 600 deaths annually.11
+Penicillin causes a fatal anaphylactic reaction at a rate of 2 deaths per 100,000 patients administered the drug.9 Phosphodiesterase type-5 inhibitors, which are used for erectile dysfunction and include Viagra, have a fatality rate of 4 deaths per 100,000 users.10 These risks are several times higher than the risk of death with medication abortion.
+Acetaminophen (Tylenol) overdose is the most common cause of acute liver failure in the US and accounts for over 300 deaths annually.^{11 12}